gip58/cyclist-distance-crowdsourced/README.md

 ## Preparation of stimuli
 The source files of the video stimuli are outputted from Unity to `config.path_source`.
 To prepare them for the crowdsourced setup `python trust-crowdsourced/preparation/process_videos.py`.
 Videos will be outputted to `config.path_stimuli`.

+## Troubleshooting
+### Troubleshooting setup
+#### ERROR: trust-crowdsourced is not a valid editable requirement
+Check that you are indeed in the parent folder for running command `pip install -e trust-crowdsourced`.
+This command will not work from inside of the folder containing the repo.